kushal-chat/AC215_datadetox/docs/milestone4.md

 4. **Data Versioning and Reproducibility**
    - [x] Implement and document your **data versioning workflow** (e.g., using DVC or an equivalent approach).
    - **Should include:**
-     - [ ] The chosen method and a short justification for it.
+     - [x] The chosen method and a short justification for it.
      - [x] Version history for datasets or large artifacts (commits, tags, or snapshots).
      - [x] Instructions for data retrieval (`dvc pull`, `push`, or equivalent).
-     - [ ] If applicable, include LLM **prompts and outputs** for generated data.
+     - *Not applicable* If applicable, include LLM **prompts and outputs** for generated data.

 5. **Model Fine-Tuning** *Not applicable*
    - **Should include:**